evolvconsulting/e2e-snowflake-ai-hol/README.md

     ![](https://raw.githubusercontent.com/evolvconsulting/e2e-snowflake-ai-hol/refs/heads/main/img/26.png)

-5. Select the Notebook file from the repository: `evolv-e2e-snowflake-ai-hol.ipynb` and then select **Select file**.
+6. Select the Notebook file from the repository: `evolv-e2e-snowflake-ai-hol.ipynb` and then select **Select file**.
-6. For Notebook location, select a database and schema `EVOLV_E2E_SNOWFLAKE_AI_HOL.PUBLIC` to contain the notebook.
+7. For Notebook location, select a database and schema `EVOLV_E2E_SNOWFLAKE_AI_HOL.PUBLIC` to contain the notebook.
+8. For Query warehouse, select `EVOLV_AI_HOL_WH`.
-7. For Notebook warehouse, select `EVOLV_AI_HOL_WH`.
+9. For Notebook warehouse, select `EVOLV_AI_HOL_WH`.
-8. Follow the steps outline in the notebook to proceed with the remainder of the lab.
+10. Follow the steps outline in the notebook to proceed with the remainder of the lab.